Refinancing an expensive existing loan into a new agreement

 Katrin Straub

-Are you paying too much interest on an old installment loan?
-Many borrowers waste hundreds of euros annually by sticking to outdated contracts.
+Are you paying too much interest on an old instalment loan?
+Many borrowers give away hundreds of euros every year because they hold on to outdated contracts.
 Refinancing an expensive old loan into a new agreement can significantly reduce your financial burden.

 The topic in brief and concise terms

-Refinancing is often worthwhile with an interest rate difference of just 0.2 percentage points and can save several hundred euros per year.
+Debt refinancing often pays off with an interest rate difference of just 0.2 percentage points and can save several hundred euros per year.

-The early repayment fee for installment loans is legally capped at a maximum of one percent of the outstanding debt, which makes the costs predictable.
+The early repayment fee for instalment loans is legally capped at a maximum of one per cent of the outstanding balance, which makes the costs predictable.

-After ten years, most loans can be repaid free of charge thanks to a special termination right (§ 489 BGB).
+After ten years, most loans can be repaid free of charge thanks to a special right of cancellation (§ 489 BGB).

-An old loan is often more expensive than necessary when the interest rate at the time was significantly above the current market level.
-Even an interest rate difference of just 0.2 percentage points can make refinancing worthwhile.
-Especially with overdraft facilities, which are often charged at over nine percent, the potential savings are enormous.
-Check your contract: If the effective annual interest rate, for example, is five percent while new offers are at three percent, you're paying too much every month.
-With an outstanding debt of 15,000 euros, the difference is significant.
-Refinancing an expensive old loan into a new contract is therefore usually a smart financial move.
-A careful calculation of the early repayment penalty is the first step to determining the actual savings.
+An old loan is often more expensive than it needs to be if the interest rate at the time is significantly above the current market level.
+Even a difference in interest rates of just 0.2 percentage points can make refinancing worthwhile.
+Especially with overdraft facilities, which often carry interest of more than nine per cent, the potential savings are enormous.
+Check your agreement: if the effective annual interest rate is five per cent, for example, while new offers are at three per cent, you pay too much every month.
+For a remaining debt of 15,000 euros, that makes a significant difference.
+Refinancing an expensive old loan into a new agreement is therefore usually a smart financial move.
+A careful calculation of the early repayment charge is the first step in determining the actual savings.

-A thorough analysis of your current conditions is crucial to realizing the full savings potential.
+The precise analysis of your current terms is crucial in order to realise the full savings potential.

 Refinancing a loan follows a clear and straightforward process.
-With the right preparation, you can ensure a seamless transition.
+With the right preparation, you can make the switch smoothly.
 Here are the four key steps:

-1. Determine the outstanding balance: Request the exact remaining balance from your current bank for the desired redemption date.
-Also, clarify any potential early repayment charges.
+1. Determine the outstanding balance: Ask your current bank for the exact remaining amount on your chosen repayment date.
+Also clarify the level of any early repayment charge.

-2. Compare offers: Obtain multiple offers for a new loan equivalent to the outstanding amount.
-Pay attention to the Annual Percentage Rate to compare total costs.
+2. Compare offers: Obtain several offers for a new loan in the amount needed to repay the existing one.
+Pay attention to the annual percentage rate, so you can compare the overall costs.

-3. Conclude a new loan agreement: Once you have selected the best offer, finalize the new loan agreement.
-Many banks offer a switching service and handle the communication with the old bank.
+3. Conclude the new loan agreement: Once you have selected the best offer, sign the new loan agreement.
+Many banks offer a switching service and handle communication with the old bank.

-4. Repay the old loan: As soon as the new loan amount is disbursed, the old loan is fully paid off.
-Most banks accept this repayment as a cancellation, while only a few require a separate document.
+4. Repay the old loan: As soon as the new loan amount has been paid out, the old loan is fully redeemed.
+Most banks recognise this redemption as notice of termination; only a few require a separate letter.

 A common mistake is to cancel the old loan before the new agreement has been approved.
-Always wait for the confirmation from the new bank to avoid a funding gap.
-This structured process ensures you benefit from better terms, such as those possible through the refinancing of an expensive overdraft.
+Always wait for confirmation from the new bank to avoid a financing gap.
+This structured process ensures that you benefit from better terms, such as those made possible by repaying an expensive overdraft facility.

-The financial attractiveness of a refinancing becomes clear through a specific calculation.
-Let's assume you have an old loan with an outstanding balance of 10,000 euros and a remaining term of 36 months at an interest rate of six percent.
-Your monthly payment amounts to approximately 304 euros.
-A new offer promises an interest rate of only three percent.
-The bank requires an early repayment penalty of one percent of the remaining debt, which is 100 euros.
-Thus, the new loan amount is 10,100 euros.
-With the new interest rate, your monthly payment drops to approximately 290 euros.
-Over the entire term, you'll save more than 500 euros in interest costs, even after the fee.
-The consolidation of multiple loans can even further enhance this potential for savings.
+The financial appeal of refinancing becomes clear through a simple calculation.
+Let's assume you have an existing loan with an outstanding balance of EUR 10,000 and a remaining term of 36 months at an interest rate of six per cent.
+Your monthly instalment is around EUR 304.
+A new offer promises an interest rate of just three per cent.
+The bank charges an early repayment fee of one per cent of the outstanding balance, i.e. EUR 100.
+The new loan amount is therefore EUR 10,100.
+With the new interest rate, your monthly instalment falls to around EUR 290.
+Over the full term, you save more than EUR 500 in interest costs despite the fee.
+Consolidating several loans can even multiply this saving potential.

 The calculation shows that even after deducting the costs, significant relief is possible.

 When refinancing a personal loan, the legal hurdles are manageable.
-The so-called early repayment penalty, which is the fee for early settlement, is legally capped.
-If the remaining term is more than twelve months, the bank may charge a maximum of one percent of the outstanding debt.
-For a shorter term, it is a maximum of 0.5 percent.
-This provides you with a clear basis for calculation.
-A special regulation applies to loans that have been running for more than ten years.
-According to § 489 BGB, you have a special right of termination with a six-month notice period, completely without compensation.
-This right cannot be contractually excluded and offers a great opportunity for interest optimisation.
-However, refinancing mortgages is often subject to different, more complex rules.
+The so-called early repayment fee, i.e. the charge for early repayment, is capped by law.
+If the remaining term is more than twelve months, the bank may charge a maximum of one per cent of the remaining debt.
+For a shorter term, it is no more than 0.5 per cent.
+This gives you a clear basis for calculation.
+A special rule applies to loans that have already been running for more than ten years.
+Under Section 489 of the German Civil Code (BGB), you have a special right to terminate with a notice period of six months, completely without compensation.
+This right cannot be excluded by contract and offers a great opportunity to optimise interest costs.
+A refinancing of home loans, however, is often subject to other, more complex rules.

 Knowledge of these legal requirements is crucial for successful and cost-efficient refinancing.

-Banks assess similar criteria for a debt rescheduling application as they do for a new loan.
-A good credit score is key to success.
-Here are the main requirements:
+Banks check similar criteria for a debt consolidation application as they do for a new loan.
+Good creditworthiness is the key to success.
+Here are the most important requirements:

-• Stable Income: A regular and permanent employment relationship is advantageous, and the probation period should be completed.
+• Stable income: A regular, open-ended employment contract is advantageous; the probationary period should be completed.

-• Positive Schufa Report: A high Schufa score signals to the bank a good payment history and increases the chances of approval.
+• Positive Schufa report: A high Schufa score signals to the bank that you are a reliable payer and increases the chances of approval.

-• Age of Majority and Residence: You must be at least 18 years old and have a permanent residence in Germany.
+• Majority and residence: You must be at least 18 years old and have a permanent residence in Germany.

-• Existing Liabilities: The remaining debt of the loan to be replaced should generally exceed 1,000 euros.
+• Existing liabilities: The outstanding balance of the loan to be repaid should generally be over EUR 1,000.

-Self-employed individuals often need to provide more detailed proof that their income is sufficient to cover the instalments.
-Good preparation and complete documentation significantly speed up the process and improve your negotiation position for debt settlement with a different bank.
+Self-employed people often have to provide more detailed proof that their income is sufficient to cover the instalments.
+Good preparation and complete documentation speed up the process considerably and improve your negotiating position for paying off a loan with another bank.

-Debt restructuring can positively impact your Schufa score.
-If you consolidate several small loans into one, the number of your credit agreements is reduced, which is viewed positively by Schufa.
+A refinancing can have a positive effect on your Schufa score.
+If you combine several small loans into a single one, the number of your credit agreements is reduced, which is viewed positively by Schufa.
 A lower overall monthly burden also improves your creditworthiness, as the risk of default decreases.
-In the short term, a credit inquiry may slightly affect the score, but this effect is usually temporary.
-In the long run, successful and punctual debt restructuring leads to an improvement in your creditworthiness.
-This provides you with a better starting position for future financing projects.
-A clear financial overview through debt restructuring is therefore also a strategic advantage.
+In the short term, the loan enquiry may have a minimal impact on the score, but this effect is usually temporary.
+In the long term, a successful refinancing that is serviced on time leads to an improvement in your creditworthiness.
+This gives you a better starting position for future financing projects.
+A clear financial overview through refinancing is therefore also a strategic advantage.

 FAQ